iocchi/arm_gazebo/README.md

 Spawn objects from the docker container

+First enter the docker container

     docker exec -it gazebo tmux a

+Then, issue the follwoing commands to manage objects in gazebo simulator

     cd ~/src/arm_gazebo/scripts
     python gazebo_objects.py -a <object config file>